TinxHQ/wazo-production-sf-config/README.md

-# Software Factory production configuration
+# Software Factory Production Configuration

 This is the configuration repository for our Software Factory instance